Muthuswami Dikshitar: Death and legacy

-Muthuswami Dikshitar died on 21 October 1835 at Ettayapuram.
-He had no children.
-A samadhi was erected at Ettayapuram in his memory, which attracts musicians and admirers of his art.
+Dikshitar died on 21 October 1835 (Deepavali) in Ettayapuram, where a samadhi was erected in his memory, attracting musicians and admirers of his art.
+Dikshitar had no children, but his disciples included several artists who carried forward his tradition, including the Tanjore quartet brothers, Ponnayya Pillai, Vadivelu, Chinnayya, and Sivanandam; the mridangam player Tambiyappa; the veena player Venkatarama Ayyar of Avudayarkoil; Tiruvarur Kamalam; Vallalarkoil Ammani; Kornad Ramaswamy; Tirukkadeyur Bharati; Thevvoor Subrahmania Ayyar; and the son of Shyama Sastri, Subbaraya Sastri.

-Muthuswami Dikshitar's brothers Chinnaswami (1778–c.
-1823) and Balaswami Dikshitar (1786–1858) were also noted musicians.
-Chinnaswami composed some Kritis while Balaswami adapted and pioneered the use of the Western violin in Carnatic music.
-The two of them were primarily vocalists and performed together as a duo singing Muthuswami's compositions.
+His brothers Chinnaswami and Balaswami were also noted musicians.
+Chinnaswami composed some Kritis, while Balaswami adapted and pioneered the use of the Western violin in Carnatic music.
+The two of them were primarily vocalists and performed together as a duo singing their brother's compositions.
 Balaswami's grandson (Note: Sources differ on their exact relationship.
 Balaswami is stated to have adopted Subbarama as his son.
 He is also named as his grandson, presumably due to the difference in their ages.) was the composer and scholar, Subbarama Dikshitar (1839–1906).
-In his Sangeeta Sampradaya Pradarshini, Subbarama records 229 of Muthuswami Dikshitar's Kritis.
+In his Sangeeta Sampradaya Pradarshini, Subbarama recorded 229 of Muthuswami Dikshitar's Kritis.

-Dikshitar's disciples included several artists who carried forward his tradition.
-They included the Tanjore quartet brothers, Ponnayya Pillai, Vadivelu, Chinnayya and Sivanandam, the mridangam player Tambiyappa, the veena player Venkatarama Ayyar of Avudayarkoil, Tiruvarur Kamalam, Vallalarkoil Ammani, Kornad Ramaswamy, Tirukkadeyur Bharati, Thevvoor Subrahmania Ayyar, and the son of Shyama Shastri, Subbaraya Shastri.

-With the creativity and spiritual value embedded in his compositions, Dikshitar is considered one of the Trinity of Carnatic music alongside his two contemporaries from Tiruvarur, Tyagaraja and Shyama Shastri.
-The Carnatic musician M Balamuralikrishna had composed a song in his honour in the Raga Sucharitra, 'Cintayāmi Satatam Śrī Mudduswāmi Dīkṣitam'.
-Koteeswara Iyer has composed a song in his honour in the Raga Devamanohari, 'Sāmi Dīkṣita'.
+Dikshitar is considered one of the Trinity of Carnatic music alongside his two contemporaries from Tiruvarur, Tyagaraja and Shyama Sastri.
+The Carnatic musician M Balamuralikrishna composed a song in his honor in the Raga Sucharitra, 'Cintayāmi Satatam Śrī Mudduswāmi Dīkṣitam'.
+Within the Raga Devamanohari, fellow Carnatic musician Koteeswara Iyer also composed the song 'Sāmi Dīkṣita' to honor Dikshitar.